 - Locate new plumbing fixtures as close as possible to existing plumbing lines or on a plumbing trench

-- Minimum slope for a drain is 1/4 inch per foot for pipes 2-1/2 inches diameter or less, and 1/8″ for pipes 3 to 6 inches in diameter
+- The minimum slope for a drain is 1/4 inch per foot for pipes 2-1/2 inches diameter or less and 1/8″ for pipes 3 to 6 inches in diameter.

-Some plumbing terms you'll need to know include: water supply, drainage, trap, vent, soil stack, waste stack, stack vent, wet column, branch water lines, toilet carrier.
+You'll need to know some plumbing terms, including water supply, drainage, trap, vent, soil stack, waste stack, stack vent, wet column, branch water lines, and toilet carrier.

 Fire protectionFire protection includes both fire containment and fire suppression.
 Fire protection has three goals:

 - Restoration and use of the building after a fire